-When I buy a garment, what portion of the cost goes to workers?
-Are 'clean clothes' more expensive than the alternative?
+When I buy a garment, what portion of the cost goes to the workers?

 Brands are notoriously secretive about what percentage of their retail prices go to the worker, so there is very little we can say for sure.
 However, while labour costs vary, for most garments, wages for production will scarcely exceed 3% of the price you pay in the shop.